pagopa/dx/README.md

 ### GitHub SelfHosted Runner on Container App job

+This module helps to create the necessary infrastructure to run GitHub Actions on a self-hosted agent.
+Generally, this scenario pertains to infrastructure pipelines requiring access to private resources such as AKS and Storage Accounts.
+If there aren't private resources, please use GitHub managed runners.

 This module creates a Container App Job on an existing Container App Environment.
 It requires your repository name as input, in order to create a trigger on the GitHub Actions status of that repository.
 Moreover, it has a dependencies on a KeyVault where it creates a read-only access policy to access secrets.

 N.B.
 If you are adding a new Container App Job, it is likely that your repository must be added to GITHUB PAT access scope.
 Ask for this one-time operation to `engineering-team-cloud-eng` team.